Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 ## **Deployment Scripts**

-### Dockerfile Installation Script
+### Dockerfile-reference Installation Script

-This script sets up the Dockerfile which will be used to build the Docker image contains Build Arguments and Environment Variable to pass sercrets to the Dockerfile eliminating the need to hard code sensitive information on the Dockerfile.
+This Dokcerfile contains the script used to build the dockerfile image with sesntivie information inputted.
+This will be used a demonstration as to how to implement gitignore for the Dockerfile.

 ```bash
 # Use the latest version of the Amazon Linux base image